Luhamus/NBA_data/README.md

 # Overview
 This project has the functionality to fetch data about NBA and store it in csv format files.
 It also has an API to serve the data.
-API is at this [https://luhamus-nba-data.herokuapp.com/](https://luhamus-nba-data.herokuapp.com/).
+API is can be found here: [https://luhamus-nba-data.herokuapp.com/](https://luhamus-nba-data.herokuapp.com/).

 # How to use
 ## API